UMD-Digital/umd_terp_base/README.md

 - ut_accordion: Paragraphs integration of accordions for UMD projects.
 This module provides a way to add an accordion to Kitchen Sink Pages.
 - ut_blockquote: Paragraphs integration of blockquote for UMD projects.
 This module provides a way to add a blockquote to Kitchen Sink Pages.
 - ut_button: Paragraphs integration of buttons and links for UMD projects.
 This module provides a way to add buttons to Kitchen Sink Pages.
-- ut_card: Paragraphs integration of a cards for UMD projects.
+- ut_card: Paragraphs integration of cards for UMD projects.
 This module provides a way to add a cards to Kitchen Sink Pages.
 - ut_carousel: Paragraphs integration of a carousel for UMD projects.
 This module provides a way to add a carousel to Kitchen Sink Pages.
 - ut_divider: Paragraphs integration of a Horizontal Rule for UMD projects.
 This module provides a way to add a Horizontal Rule to Kitchen Sink Pages.
 - ut_events: Paragraphs integration of an Events Feed (from calendar.umd.edu) for UMD projects.
 Essentially, this module pulls a feed of upcoming events from hub.umd.edu, with optional filter paramaters available, in order to highlight relevant events.